Eliulm/LaTeX/README.md

 ###This repo contains my current setup to spin up a LaTeX Docker container

 Creates a Docker container with a full latex writing envrionment.
 Repo is designed to be used with VSC.
-Setup copied by [Shinichi Okada](https://towardsdatascience.com/three-ways-to-create-dockernized-latex-environment-2534163ee0c4).
+Setup copied from [Shinichi Okada](https://towardsdatascience.com/three-ways-to-create-dockernized-latex-environment-2534163ee0c4).

 ###Requirements: